This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2006

-In 2006, we acquired our winery in La Rioja, located in the town of Labastida, a place with a long winemaking tradition.
-Currently known as Bodega Marqués de Carrión, it boasts over 15,000 square meters of built area, blending the latest technology with the utmost respect for winemaking tradition.
+In 2006, we acquired our winery in La Rioja, located in the town of Labastida, a place with a long tradition of winemaking.
+Currently known as Bodega Marqués de Carrión, it has more than 15,000 m2 of floor space, where we combine the latest technology with the utmost respect for wine-making tradition.

 Labastida

-Our Labastida winery features the avant-garde "Museum of Illusions," designed by renowned artist Jull Dziamski.
-This winery has established itself as a hub for major wine brands such as Marqués de Carrión and Antaño.
+Our winery in Labastida features the cutting-edge “Museum of Illusions,” designed by renowned artist Jull Dziamski.
+This winery has established major wine brands such as Marqués de Carrión and Antaño.

 2007

 In 2007, we acquired our winery in the Valdepeñas Designation of Origin.
-The acquisition of this winery was a significant achievement: it consolidated García-Carrión's position as the leader in the wine market in Spain.
+The acquisition of this winery was a very important step: it consolidated García-Carrión's position as the leader in the Spanish wine market.

-Bodegas los Llanos, built in 1875, is one of the oldest and most traditional wineries in Valdepeñas.
-Señorío de los Llanos wine is housed in its underground cellar, the largest in Spain.
+Bodegas los Llanos, founded in 1875, is one of the oldest and most traditional wineries in Valdepeñas.
+The Señorío de los Llanos wine rests in its underground cellar, the largest in our country.

-Today, this cave is known as the Cave of Art, a name that dates back to 1977.
-Crowds of experts and curious visitors came to visit.
-There, they discovered how, in the silence and darkness of the cave, wines unique to the area were forged, and upon leaving, they exclaimed, "There's so much art here!"
+Today, this cave is known as Cueva del Arte (Art Cave), a name that dates back to 1977.
+Many experts and curious visitors came to see it.
+There, they discovered how unique wines were produced in the silence and darkness of the cave, and when they left, they said, “There is so much art here!”

-In 1997, the decision was made to take it to its fullest potential, naming Sara Montiel as the godmother of this cave.
-Illustrious figures of the time, such as the poets Juan Alcaide Sanchez and Emilio Ruiz Parra, as well as the painter Gregorio Prieto Muñoz, have streets named after them here.
+In 1997, it was decided to take it to its maximum expression by naming Sara Montiel as the godmother of this cave.
+Illustrious figures of the time, such as the poets Juan Alcaide Sanchez and Emilio Ruiz Parra, as well as the painter Gregorio Prieto Muñoz, have streets named after them in this place.

-Its renowned Señorío de los Llanos brand preserves quality, care, and dedication in each of its bottles.
-Señorío de los Llanos, a wine with elegance.
+Its renowned Señorío de los Llanos brand preserves the quality, care, and dedication in each of its bottles.
+Señorío de los Llanos, a wine with nobility.

 2007

-With the incorporation of the Vinartis winery, the Cumbres de Gredos, Señorío de los Llanos, and Pata Negra brands were acquired.
-The latter was the brand under which one of the most revolutionary movements in the wine world in our country was carried out: using a single brand for eight different Denominations of Origin.
+With the incorporation of the Vinartis winery, the Cumbres de Gredos, Señorío de los Llanos, and Pata Negra brands were acquired, the latter being the brand under which one of the most revolutionary movements in the world of wine in our country took place: using a single brand for eight different Designations of Origin.

-In 2013, finally endorsed by the Supreme Court, and after nearly 10 years of struggle, a historic moment took place: a family's dream fulfilled.
+In 2013, finally endorsed by the Supreme Court, and after almost 10 years of struggle, a historic moment took place, a family's dream come true.

-Thanks to this, GARCÍA-CARRIÓN's internationalization efforts were facilitated, as we were able to export a variety of wines from different Designations of Origin with the advantage of a single brand.
-It was a way for us to be known outside of Spain, as otherwise, our image would be lost in an endless array of brands and Designations of Origin.
+Thanks to this, GARCÍA-CARRIÓN's internationalization efforts were facilitated, as we were able to export different wines from different Designations of Origin with the advantage of a single brand.
+This was a way for us to become known outside Spain, as otherwise our image would be lost in an endless array of brands and Designations of Origin.

-Currently, Pata Negra brings together 8 Denominations of Origin: Rioja, Ribera del Duero, Valdepeñas, Rueda, Toro, Cava, Jumilla and Mancha.
+Currently, Pata Negra brings together 8 Designations of Origin: Rioja, Ribera del Duero, Valdepeñas, Rueda, Toro, Cava, Jumilla, and Mancha.

 Marqués de Carrión Winery (HARO) - Rioja